-The Administration shall comprise a Director General, a Deputy Director General and such staff as the Council may determine.
+The Administration shall comprise a Director General, two Deputy Directors General and such staff as the Council may determine.

-- The Director General and the Deputy Director General shall be elected by a two-thirds majority vote of the Council and may be re-elected for one additional term.
-Their term of office shall normally be five years but may, in exceptional cases, be less if a two-thirds majority of the Council so decides.
-They shall serve under contracts approved by the Council, which shall be signed on behalf of the Organization by the Chairman of the Council.
+- The Director General shall be elected by a two-thirds majority vote of the Council and may be re-elected for one additional term.
+The term of office of the Director General shall normally be five years but may, in exceptional cases, be less if a two-thirds majority of the Council so decides.
+The Director General shall serve under a contract approved by the Council, which shall be signed on behalf of the Organization by the Chairman of the Council.

 - The Director General shall be responsible to the Council.
 The Director General shall discharge the administrative and executive functions of the Organization in accordance with this Constitution and the policies and decisions of the Council and the rules and regulations established by it.
 The Director General shall formulate proposals for appropriate action by the Council.

 The Director General shall appoint the staff of the Administration in accordance with the staff regulations adopted by the Council.